iamvickynguyen/IELTS-Speaking-simulator/README.md

 - Automatically asks another question if the user stops speaking for a specific amount of time
 - User can listen to their recordings and figure out their mistakes

-(I highly recommend that you have internet access for more accuracy.)
+(I highly recommend that you have internet access for accuracy.)

 ## What is still missing
 A delete function, which deletes current audio files stored on the phone.